psaffrey-illumina/apprentice_test/README.md

 - The actual task is outlined below
 - You can use any tools you have on your computer and anything you can find on the internet to help you - this is how you would be working in real life, so this is how you can work in the test!
 - Please return your answer within 2 days (48 hours) of receiving the test.
-Within that limit, you can spend as long as you like on the tests but we would expect you to spend around half an hour.
-Let us know how long you spent in your submission
+Within that limit, you can spend as long as you like on the test but we would expect you to spend around half an hour.
 - You answer should be sent to the person who Emailed you the test.
 Include the following:
   - The answer to the task
   - A set of instructions for how you completed the task, so another person attempting the test would know exactly what to do
   - Any code you end up writing can be included as a file attachment in the Email
+  - How long it took you to complete the test

 ## Task